paopa/kubernetes-playground/case-session-affinity-istio/README.md

 kubectl logs -f <pod>
 ```

-Create a tewst pod and exec into it:
+Create a test pod and exec into it:

 ```fish
 kubectl apply -f test-pod.yaml -n sample